This blog may contain affiliate links. Read our disclosure policy for more info.

 Non- English License

-If your license in your home country is not in English you will need to have it translated to English and bring BOTH licenses when you pick up the vehicle.
+If your driver’s license in your home country is not in English you will need to have it translated to English and bring BOTH licenses with you when you pick up the campervan.
 This translation MUST be done by an NZ Transport agency authorized translator, consulate or embassy, or by the organization that authorized your license in your home country.

 Rental companies MAY also accept an international driver’s license that has been translated into English.
-For a list of authorized translators click here.
+Here is a list of authorized translators.

 Some rental companies can also offer a translation service at the time of picking up your vehicle.
 This does cost around $70 NZD and needs to be organized in advance.